A Complete Guide to Acrylic NailsSeptember 13, 2021

 Acrylic nails are more popular than ever.
 Trendy nail shapes like duck, almond and coffin would be nearly impossible to maintain with your natural nails.
 Plus, the longer the nail, the more nail art you’re able to fit onto a single finger.
 In addition to length, acrylic nails are harder and stronger than a gel manicure and can last up to two months (though you need to get them filled in between, but more on that later).

 Before you step into the salon to get your own set of claws (or attempt to DIY your own fake nails), there are some important things you should know first.
 Read on for our guide to getting acrylic nails.

-Acrylic Nails Require Regular Maintenance
+Acrylic Nail Maintenance

 The acrylic life is a committed life, and if you’re not ready or able to get to a salon every two to three weeks for a fill, then you might want to reconsider.
-Skipping fills can be dangerous for your natural nail because as the nail grows out, the likelihood for moisture to get in between your natural nail and the acrylic increases.
+Skipping fills can be dangerous for your natural nail because as the nail grows out, the likelihood for moisture getting in between your natural nail and the acrylic increases.
 When this happens, a fungus could grow, which isn’t fun for anyone involved.

 Acrylic Nails Can Be a Splurge

 This is not a cheap beauty indulgence.
 Much like lash extensions, acrylics can be a costly service to maintain.
 Prepare to spend about $50 a month to keep up your set.